rakhimov/scram/doc/input_file.rst

     - The first file must define the name, label, and attributes of the model.
-      This information about models in the other input files is ignored without a warning, which allows reuse of files with analysis constructs from other models without a need for the Open-PSA MEF ``include`` directives.
+      This information about models in the other input files is ignored without a warning, which allows reuse of files with analysis constructs from other models.

 #.
 XML input file validation against the `RELAX NG`_ :ref:`schema`.
 #.
 The fault tree validation assumptions/requirements: